pine-vm/pine/guide/how-to-build-a-full-stack-web-app-in-elm.md

 The Elm module `CompilationInterface.GenerateJsonConverters` provides automatically generated JSON encoders and decoders for Elm types of your choice.

-By adding a declaration in this module, we instruct the compiler to generate a JSON encoder or decoder.
-The compiler replaces the declaration with the generated code.
-The compiler also checks that the type is serializable and deserializable.
+Adding a declaration in this module instructs the compiler to generate a JSON encoder or decoder.

+Using this compilation interface means we can delegate the writing of the JSON encoders and decoders for these messages to the machine.

-In this module, we can freely choose the names for functions, as we only need type annotations to tell the compiler what we want to have generated.
-To encode to JSON, add a function which takes this type and returns a `Json.Encode.Value`:
+In this module, we can freely choose the names for declarations, as we only need type annotations to tell the compiler what we want to have generated.

+To encode to JSON, add a function which takes the Elm type to serialize as parameter and returns a `Json.Encode.Value`:

 ```Elm
 jsonEncodeMessageToClient : FrontendBackendInterface.MessageToClient -> Json.Encode.Value